 - Stuff a handful of hay or leafy greens into each toilet paper roll.
 This part gets a little messy as the hay gets everywhere.
 Take some generous handfuls of hay or greens and get them inside the cardboard tubes.
 This will take a little bit of stuffing, but don’t worry, it doesn’t have to look neat.

 - Hide a treat in the center of each tube.
-After you’ve managed to get the hay or greens into the cardboard tubes, take a piece of treat and push it into the middle of each of the tubes.
+After you’ve managed to get the hay or greens into the cardboard tubes, take small pieces of carrot (or some other treat) push it into the middle of each of the tubes.
 You want to stuff it in as far as it will go so that your rabbit will have to do a little bit of work to figure out how to get it out.

 - Using the excess string, hang the toy so your rabbit can play with it.
 Once the toy is complete, you can tie the toy wherever you want for your rabbit to play with it.
 I usually hang this toy up on the side of my rabbit’s enclosure.